AnnaPaulish/PCSC_ODE_Solver/README.md

 In order to run this code, the following three dependencies must be installed in the specified ways.

 1. Eigen library can be downloaded from [here](https://eigen.tuxfamily.org/index.php?title=Main_Page)
-   - Download the Eigen library as a zip folder.
+   - Download the Eigen library as a zip folder (it is also possible to clone the repository, but then it is necessary to switch to the branch *3.4* in the cloned eigen directory).
 Once downloaded, unzip the folder and move the directory into the project directory.
-Then rename the Eigen directory (for example it may be called *eigen-3.4.0*) to *eigen* (make sure that it is lower case)
+Then rename the directory (for example it may originally be called *eigen-3.4.0*) to *eigen* (make sure that it is lower case)
 2. GoogleTest can be downloaded from [here](https://github.com/google/googletest)
    - Download Google Test as a zip folder or clone the repository.
 Once downloaded, unzip the folder and move the directory into the project directory.
-Then rename the Google Test directory (for example it may be called *googletest-main*) to *Google_tests* (again make sure to consider capitalization)
+Then rename the directory (for example it may originally be called *googletest-main*) to *Google_tests* (again make sure to consider capitalization)
 3. doxygen can be installed from [here](https://www.doxygen.nl/download.html)
    - doxygen is not necessary for running the code itself, but should be installed in order to see the documentation for the code.
 Please follow the detailed steps explained in the [documentation section](#Documentation)